wqian0/Gomoku/README.md

 # Gomoku
 A graphical implementation of Gomoku (Connect 5).
-An engine that plays using simple heuristics is included.
+An engine that plays using a simple heuristic evaluation function is included.

 <img src="https://github.com/wqian0/Gomoku/blob/master/animated_gomoku.gif" width="500" height="500"/>